MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Places currently uses [mail-enabled security groups](/exchange/recipients-in-exchange-online/manage-mail-enabled-security-groups) to provide access to features needed by different user groups.
 The script that follows in step 1 will create following four security groups:

-1. _Places Users_: Add users to this group to allow access the Places Web App.
+1. _Places Users_: This group is for users who will have access to the Places Web App.

 1. _Places Advanced Users_: This group is for users who will have access to Places Advanced features like Places Finder, Space Analytics, and Intelligent Booking.
-Users added to Places Advanced Users will be part of the Places Users group.
+Users added to Places Advanced Users group will be part of the Places Users group.

 1. _Places Mobile Users_: This is for users who can use the [Places iOS app](/deployoffice/places/configure-the-ios-app).
 Users added to Places Mobile Users group will be part of the Places Users group and the Places Advanced features group.